Understand the IRB approval process

 What standards and principles guide IRB decisions?

-The decisions of the IRB are governed by Luther Seminary’s IRB Policies and Procedures, and by the Federal Policy (also sometimes called the “Common Rule”) codified at Title 45 Part 46 of the Code of Federal Regulations.
+The decisions of the IRB are governed by Luther Seminary’s IRB Policies and Procedures, and by the Federal Policy for the Protection of Human Subjects (also sometimes called the “Common Rule”) codified at Title 45 Part 46 of the Code of Federal Regulations.
 Where the IRB Policies and Procedures and the Federal Policy come into conflict, the Federal Policy is to govern.
 The Federal Policy requires that all federally funded research must comply with the Federal Policy.
 It is Luther Seminary’s policy that all research involving human subjects must comply with the Federal Policy.
 Based on these authorities, the IRB will apply the following general criteria in evaluating research proposals:

 - Are the risks and discomforts to subjects minimized?